PHart3/colimits-agda/HoTT-Agda/README.md

 - The first part is exported in the module `lib.Basics` and contains essential constructions.
 - The second part is found in `lib.types` and develops type formers, including the inductive definition of colimits in Type (which we also call ordinary colimits).
-  It also contains new facts about homogeneous types and reformulates some of the basic theory of the suspension type.
+  It also contains new facts about homogeneous types and reformulates some of the basic theory of the suspension and join types.
 - The third part is found in `lib.wild-cats` and develops wild category theory.
   Here are some notable results found in this part:
 	- A 2-coherent left adjoint between wild categories preserves colimiting cocones (`Ladj-colim.agda`).